 key theoretical concepts and critical debates in contemporary literary studies

-significant literary-critical approaches and methodologies for interpretation-based disciplines across the arts and humanities
+significant literary-critical approaches and methodologies for disciplines across the arts and humanities

 analyze a selection of literary texts from relevant theoretical and critical frameworks

-interpret texts critically by using modes of theoretical inquiry to develop relevant reading strategies
+analyze and explain complex texts by using relevant modes of critical inquiry to develop relevant interpretive strategies

 Required prerequisite knowledge